dogweather/forkful/content/en/google-apps-script/files-and-io/reading-a-text-file.md

   \ extracting text data from files stored in Google Drive or other accessible cloud-\u2026"
 lastmod: '2024-03-13T22:44:59.685580-06:00'
 model: gpt-4-0125-preview
-summary: "Reading a text file in Google Apps Script (GAS) involves accessing and extracting\
-  \ text data from files stored in Google Drive or other accessible cloud-\u2026"
+summary: Reading a text file in Google Apps Script (GAS) involves accessing and extracting text data from files stored in Google Drive or other accessible cloud-based storage.
 title: Reading a text file
 weight: 22
 ---